pipobscure/pipobscure/_posts/2014-09-15-memeguy-com-a-witty-a-board-outside-a-pub-in.markdown

 ---
 layout: post
-title: "> A witty A-board outside a pub in Edinburgh"
+title: "A witty A-board outside a pub in Edinburgh"
 date: 2014-09-15 21:00:54 Z
 tags: []
 ---